Alan Paller: Early career

 After graduation, he worked for the Institute for Defense Analyses where he learned of security risks in computer systems for missile-defense needs.
-Paller co-founded the SANS Institute in 1988 with his wife to promote efficient system management and secure operations.
+Paller co-founded the SANS Institute in 1989 with his wife to promote efficient system management and secure operations.
+Earlier in his career, Paller worked for the United States Navy, using computers to assist in ship design, before co-founding a computer timesharing company in Hawaii and later establishing a consultancy specializing in applied computer graphics technology.
+The SANS Institute was established in 1988 as a cooperative for information security professionals to exchange technical information and receive training.
+During this period, the institute expanded its training, certification and research activities.

-In 2005, he founded the SANS Technology Institute where he held the position of the President Emeritus.